DauntlessK/Stock-Trader-Server-Client-Project/README.md

 # StockTrader
-Networking Project 1 - Stock Trading
+Networking Project 2 - Stock Trading: Multiple clients with threads and select

 #Student Info
 Alexis Chavez-Guzman: alexiz@umich.edu
 Kyle Breen-Bondie: kylebb@umich.edu

 #Introduction:
-Program implements a stock trading network that work on TCP sockets wth a client-server architecture.
+Program implements a stock trading network that work on TCP sockets wth an upgraded multiple client to server architecture.
 Program is implemented in a Windows platform.
 The server handles client inputs which are predefined.
-These commands are from BUY, SELL, LIST, BALANCE, and MARKET.
+The commands added to the previous existing roster are LOKOKUP, WHO, DEPOSIT, LOGIN, LOGOUT, and changes to previous commands.
 Implements a CSV file for the stock market data and user data.
 Program has small changes such as including the concept of shares, as well as a market which holds a list of stocks that can be bought and their prices.
 Server is implemented in a localhost with a designated port.